RymanAK7/Streaming-Data-Project/README.md

 # Streaming Data Project

 ## Overview
-This project implements an application to retrieve articles from the Guardian API based on a search term and an optional `from_date` field, process them, and post details of up to ten hits to the message broker, the AWS Kinesis stream.
+This project implements an application to retrieve articles from the Guardian API based on a search term and an optional `from_date` field, process them, and post details of up to ten hits to the message broker, the AWS Kinesis stream where the data will have a retention period of 3 days.
 The application is built using Python, AWS services, Terraform for infrastructure management, and a Makefile for automation.

 ## Components
 - **AWS Secrets Manager**: Used to securely store the Guardian API key.